 Prof Cooke says the idea of limiting the period of time that divorcees receive financial support is being approached with "great caution".

 "We think that could cause unwarranted hardship,' she said.

-In Scottish divorce cases there is a strong preference for support not to last beyond three years.'Emotional damage'
+In Scottish divorce cases there is a strong preference for support not to last beyond three years.

 The relationship counselling charity, Relate, said anything that could help make the process of divorce less painful should be considered.

 But it warned that bitter disputes may have already escalated before couples arrive in the courts.

 The charity's chief executive, Ruth Sutherland, said: "If individuals are at the point of fighting over assets, significant emotional damage may already have taken place.

 "People should be encouraged to seek help long before they end up in court."

 The Law Commission is also considering what should happen to property that a partner owns before a relationship begins.